flylo/location-data/README.md

 The max lookback window exists to allow for efficient filtering of visits.

+_NOTE: The "fuzziness" in the fuzzy-matching of the search is currently configured to be a Levenshtein distance of 3._

 ### Retrieve a single visit by visitId
 The following endpoint is exposed to fetch visits by their ID:
 ```